Plenty of Talents

 Source: Polish and CEE tech ecosystem outlook by Dealroom.co and Polish Development Fund

-Poland’s position as a leader is also highlighted by other reports from previous years.
-For instance, “Software Development in Ukraine, Poland, Belarus and Romania in 2019” (download full report here) says that in 2017 Poland had 255,000 Software Developers, and a similar estimate for 2017 can also be found in the infoShare and Stack Overflow survey (see full article here).
-This means, as infoShare points out, that Poland is home to almost ¼ of all Software Developers available in the entire CEE region.
+In this case, however, the number of developers seems to be slightly overestimated, but not by much, since Poland’s position as a leader is also highlighted in other reports from previous years.
+For instance, Software Development in Ukraine, Poland, Belarus and Romania in 2019 said that in 2017 Poland had 255,000 Software Developers, and a similar estimate for 2017 can also be found in the Infoshare and Stack Overflow survey (see full article here).
+As Infoshare pointed out, already in those times, Poland was home to almost 25% of all Software Developers available in the entire CEE region.

 Speaking of statistics, one interesting point is the fairly large number of women in the Polish IT industry.
-According to Geek Girls Carrots report (download full report here) already in 2018 a total of 30% of specialists, engineers and programmers in the industry were women, and as much as 63% of all women in IT engaged in software development.
-What is also very important, this trend has been picking up speed, also thanks to many NGOs in Poland, such as (Women in Technology, the above-mentioned Geek Girls Carrots, DARE IT, Girls Code Fun and popular events such as The Perspektywy Women in Tech SummitKobiety IT or Dzień kariery kobiety w IT.
+According to Geek Girls Carrots report (download the full report here) already in 2018 a total of 30% of specialists, engineers, and programmers in the industry were women.
+Remarkably, as specified by No Fluff Jobs Women in IT 2023 report (available in Polish here), as many as 55% of all women in IT engaged in software development as well as 40% of female IT specialists were promoted in 2022.
+What is also very important, this trend has been picking up speed, also thanks to many NGOs in Poland, such as (Women in Technology, the above-mentioned Geek Girls Carrots, DARE IT, Girls Code Fun and popular events such as The Perspektywy Women in Tech Summit, Kobiety IT or Dzień kariery kobiety w IT.
+Moreover, according to The game industry of Poland – report 2023, the percentage of female employees is also very high in the GameDev industry, where Poland is one of the global leaders.
+In 2023, the number of women creating games in our country is one of the biggest in the world.

 The fact that so many young Poles dream of a career in IT obviously stems from the prestige of working in this industry and higher, regularly increasing salaries compared to other industries.
-Consequently, the cost of employing Polish IT specialists is not among the lowest in the world today – according to the Emerging Europe’s IT Landscape: Future of IT report from 2021, the average gross salary in ICT sector in Poland is currently 2,190 euro per month (all ICT positions are taken into account).
-However, it remains much more attractive to employers than in most countries in the Global North, according to 2020 HackerRank Developer Skills Report Salaries of Software Developers in Poland are around 63% lower than in the USA, 54% lower than in Australia, 44% lower than in Canada, and 37% lower than in Germany and the UK.
-Moreover, the same report indicates that the earnings of Software Developers in Poland are lower than in countries such as South Africa, Indonesia, Ukraine, Mexico and Brasil.
+Consequently, the cost of employing Polish IT specialists is not among the lowest in the world today – according to the Emerging Europe’s Future of IT report from 2022, the average gross salary in the ICT sector in Poland is currently €2,250 per month (all ICT positions are taken into account).
+However, it remains much more attractive to employers than in most countries in the Global North.
+According to HackerRank, salaries of Software Developers in Poland in recent years were around 63% lower than in the USA, 54% lower than in Australia, 44% lower than in Canada, and 37% lower than in Germany and the UK.
+Moreover, the same HackerRank survey indicates that the earnings of Software Developers in Poland were lower than in countries such as South Africa, Indonesia, Ukraine, Mexico, and Brazil.

 Source: HackerRank

-By building your team in Poland you will gain access to the largest pool of IT professionals in CEE, which will grow significantly in the coming years.
+Hence, by building your team in Poland you will gain access to the largest pool of IT professionals in CEE, which will grow significantly in the coming years.
 For IT companies, this translates directly into product manufacturing capabilities and, accordingly, to revenues.
 Another very important factor is the impact on costs, with staff salaries being the key component.
-When considering the location of your Engineering Team, it is a good idea to think not only about revenues and costs, but also about the overall background conditions in the region and country.
+When considering the location of your Engineering Team, it is a good idea to think not only about revenues and costs but also about the overall background conditions in the region and country.
 Working with Tech companies on a daily basis, we have tried to make a list of all key factors of importance to international IT businesses – to check them out, go to: Why do IT in Poland?